gen-mind/cognix/ReadMe.md

 - Performs advanced semantic search and reasoning across your organization's data.
 - Generates content based on your unique data and knowledge base.

-If you're new to AI-driven code generation, watch [this video](https://www.youtube.com/watch?v=u47GtXwePms).

 ## `Initial Focus`